Mushrifah/College/bda pracs exam/hadoop_commands.md

 11. `$hdfs dfs -rm /path`  is used to remove file from hdfs <br>
 12. `$hdfs dfs -rm -r /path` is used to remove dir from hdfs  <br>
 13. `$hdfs dfs -mv /src /dest` is used to move files within hdfs <br>

+Note: If permission denied then do `chmod 777 /folder_name`